 Motorcycles provide a reliable way to travel as well as recreation.
 Far too many riders and their passengers suffer injuries in accidents each year in this state.
-The good news is that a Round Rock personal injury attorney can help them seek financial recovery.
+The good news is that a Round Rock motorcycle accidents attorney can help them seek financial recovery.

 If you’re a motorcyclist, nothing beats the thrill and freedom of the open road.
 Texas provides an excellent backdrop for motorcyclists with its warm weather, eye-catching scenery, vast land, and never-ending roadways.

 Unfortunately, motorcycle riding comes with its fair share of drawbacks, one of them being the risks of injuries.
 The Texas Department of Transportation (TxDOT) reports that, on average, one motorcyclist loses their life on a Texas road every day.
 In 2019 alone, over 1,800 motorcyclists were seriously injured, and 412 died.
 This problem is so severe that TxDOT started a “Share the Road: Look Twice for Motorcycles” campaign, highlighting one of the main reasons motorcycle accidents happen – drivers who are not paying full attention to the road.